patztablook22/boomer/README.md

 **Dependencies**
   - ruby
-  - any .wav player (wavPlayer variable in main)
+  - any console .wav player (wavPlayer variable in main)

 I've included some free, rather crappy **sounds** from [freesoundeffects.com](https://www.freesoundeffects.com/), edited with Audacity; feel free to mess with it etc. etc.